Commercial Whiskey Barrel Aging

 When it comes to aging and flavor, not all oak is created equal.
 The robust character of American oak and the subtle nuances of the French and Hungarian varieties each bring something unique to the barrel and ultimately to the craft beverages aged in them.

-At Midwest Barrel Co., customers frequently ask us about the differences in oak varieties.
+Here at Midwest Barrel Co., we get a lot of questions from customers about the differences in oak varieties.
 After being in the barrel industry for nearly 9 years, I wanted to share my thoughts on the nuances of the different oak casks.

 american oak